-Government grants related to assets are initially recognised as deferred income at fair value when there is reasonable assurance that they will be received and the Co-operative will comply with the conditions associated with the grant.
-These grants are then recognised in profit or loss as 'other income' on a systematic basis over the useful life of the asset.
-Grants that compensate the Co-operative for expenses incurred are recognised in profit or loss as 'other income' on a systematic basis in which the expenses are recognised, unless the conditions for receiving the grant are met after the related expenses have been recognised.
+Government grants related to assets are initially recognised as deferred income at fair value when there is reasonable assurance that they will be received and the Cooperative will comply with the conditions associated with the grant.
+Grants related to the acquisition of assets are then recognised in profit or loss as 'other income' on a systematic basis over the useful life of the asset.
+Grants that compensate the Cooperative for expenses incurred are recognised in profit or loss as 'other income' on a systematic basis in the same periods in which the expenses are recognised, unless the conditions for receiving the grant are met after the related expenses have been recognised.
 In this case, the grant is recognised when it becomes receivable.